 The Court can also set aside a Prenuptial Agreement if there is a material change in the welfare of the children and it would cause a hardship to enforce the strict terms of a Prenuptial Agreement.
 For example, a Prenuptial Agreement might provide that on separation, a wife gets no assets and the husband keeps all assets in his name.
 If, at separation, the wife is caring for several children and has no income or assets, the Court is likely to set aside the Prenuptial Agreement as causing hardship to the wife and children.

 If a Prenuptial Agreement is set aside, the Court’s general powers to alter property interests and order spouse maintenance then applies.
-This could obviously result in Orders being made, far
+This could obviously result in Orders being made, far less favourable to a party than what the Prenuptial Agreement provided for.

 Back to FAQ’S-Family Law